Al-Bas/pix2nvs/README.md

 Option | Description
 --- | ---
---reference or -r | set to (1, 2, or 3) to specify one of the reference frame update methods:
+--reference or -r | set to (1, 2, or 3) to specify one of the reference frame update methods.
 --mexevents or -m | will specify the maximum number of events generated between two frames --blocksize or -b | will set the block size for local inhibition --adaptive  or -a | sets the co-efficient shift for adaptive thresholding, set to (0) to disable --help      or -h | show usage syntax and parameter description

-The reference option can be set to any of the following:
+The reference frame update option can be set to any of the following:

 r | Reference Frame Update Method
 --- | ---
-1 | copy last input frame
+1 | copy last frame from source
-2 | update reference frame using only generated events, without history decay 3 | update reference frame using only generated events, with history decay
+2 | update reference frame using only generated events, with history decay 3 | update reference frame using only generated events, without history decay

 # Example Usage